Boultham: Geography

-Boultham Mere, created in 1989, is a nature reserve situated near a railway line.
-The Lincolnshire Wildlife Trust looks after it.
+Boultham Mere, created in 1989, is a nature reserve near a railway line and managed by the Lincolnshire Wildlife Trust.
 It has a colony of Variable Damselfly.

-The ecclesiastical parish of Boultham covers most of Lincoln west of the River Witham near Lincoln High Street and part of Lincoln City Centre.
-The northern boundary is defined by Brayford Pool and the Fossdyke as far as Carholme Golf Course.
+The ecclesiastical parish of Boultham covers most of Lincoln west of the River Witham near Lincoln High Street, and part of Lincoln City Centre.
+The northern boundary is defined by Brayford Pool and the Fossdyke as far as Carholme golf course.
 The district includes the suburbs of Hartsholme, New Boultham and Swanpool.
 Tritton Road runs through the centre of Boultham.

-The grade II* listed St Helen's Church is used for occasional service and the newer building of Holy Cross church is used for routine worship, within the Anglican Boultham Parish.
+The Grade II* listed St Helen's Church is used for occasional services and the newer building of Holy Cross church is used for routine worship, within the Anglican Boultham Parish.

 The area is home to Lincoln Central Mosque and Cultural Centre and multiple retail parks.